 (c) The minimum flight visibility, as observed from the location of the control station must be no less than 3 statute miles.
 For purposes of this section, flight visibility means the average slant distance from the control station at which prominent unlighted objects may be seen and identified by day and prominent lighted objects may be seen and identified by night.

-(d) The minimum distance of the sUA from clouds must be no less than:
+(d) The minimum distance of the small unmanned aircraft from clouds must be no less than: